tommie0079/QuickRef/AutoHotkey/Notes.md

 A simple but yet super effictive way to automate repeating tasks in a webbrowser.
-Here i just made a popup box so you can input a name, and then send it to the browser.
+Here is a script that does the basics.
+At first there is a popup box so you can input a name, and then send it to the browser.
+Copy and paste it as much as you like.

 # The script